njlr/rs-core-lib/prion/core.md

 (`translate()` may return an empty string if the error code is not recognized).

+_(Error message translation does not work on Windows in the current version, because I'm still trying to find a way to do that in a header-only library.)_

 ## Flag sets ##

 * `class Flagset`